Batti Gul Meter Chalu: Production

-Principal photography
+Filming

-The principal photography for the film began in February 2018 with Shahid Kapoor and Shraddha Kapoor in Tehri, Uttarakhand.
+Principal photography began in February 2018 with Shahid Kapoor and Shraddha Kapoor in Tehri, Uttarakhand.
 The first and second schedule of the film got wrapped in February 2018 and March 2018 respectively.
 Since, KriArj Entertainment, which was producing the film firstly got into financial troubles, the shoot of the film was kept on a halt, which finally got resumed in May 2018 and was wrapped up in June 2018.
 After the final schedule in July 2018, the film was finally wrapped up in the same month.

 Casting

 Director Shree Narayan Singh had already signed Shahid Kapoor to play a lawyer fighting against Faulty Electricity Meters and Inflated Bills in a local town of Uttarakhand.
 Later, Yami Gautam was signed as an opposition lawyer against Shahid Kapoor in the film.
 For the role of Lalita Nautiyal a.k.a.
 Nauti, actresses like Katrina Kaif, Ileana D'Cruz and Sonakshi Sinha were approached but later, it was confirmed that Shraddha Kapoor would be playing this role in the film.